 The Carpentries is a lucky community

-There are many people in the Carpentries who are enthusiastic about the mission of the organization and eager to contribute time and effort to developing and maintaining resources, and to serving on committees to help the Carpentries flourish.
+There are many people in The Carpentries who are enthusiastic about the mission of the organization and eager to contribute time and effort to developing and maintaining resources, and to serving on committees to help The Carpentries flourish.
 Of the core lessons for both Software and Data Carpentry, all lessons have been updated in the past month, most within the last two weeks.
 If you look at the community calendar for the organization, there are meetings nearly every day.
 For a largely volunteer force, that is incredible.

 This community effort is manifested in lesson maintenance and committee and task force activity.
 Data Carpentry’s Python Ecology, maintainers, for example, have merged about 200 pull requests, and solved about 100 issues in the past three years.
 The first release of the lesson boasted almost 70 authors.
 There will be more in this summer’s release.
-Don’t worry - there are still plenty of open issues and pull requests if you’d like to contribute.
+Do not worry - there are still plenty of open issues and pull requests if you’d like to contribute.
 In fact, there are a lot of things in this repository that need a little love.
 Other lesson organizations, such as Library Carepentry are actively planning materials hackathons right now.

 Many of our Carpentries community members are actively particpating in committees in addition to teaching workshops.
 The CarpentryCon Task Force is working on the 2020 conference.
 The Code of Conduct Committee has recently revamped the incident reporting and response plan.
 Regional development groups (such as the African Task Force1 and Carpentries en Latinoamérica2) are helping to develop our community across the globe.
 The Lesson Infrastructure Committee3 is actively working on improvements to the lesson template.
 Each of these committees has unique opportunities for members to become involved.

 We are also a community of people with day jobs.
-Relatively few people in the Carpentries community are employed by the organization, or employed in a position where hacking on open source materials is directly rewarded.
-For academics, rewards might come in the form of using work for the Carpentries for the “professional service” part of the tenure packet, or from adopting Carpentries materials in your classroom (examples of semester-long courses taught using dc-r-ecology by Ethan White here and dc-py-ecology by April Wright here).
+Relatively few people in The Carpentries community are employed by the organization, or employed in a position where hacking on open source materials is directly rewarded.
+For academics, rewards might come in the form of using work for The Carpentries for the “professional service” part of the tenure packet, or from adopting Carpentries materials in your classroom (examples of semester-long courses taught using dc-r-ecology by Ethan White here and dc-py-ecology by April Wright here).
 Some volunteers in industry or non-profits may have some release hours for open source volunteering, or be able to sell the time as skills development.
 But for many volunteers, this is work snuck in on coffee breaks, lunches, and while the kids nap.

 Communities must be collaborative